- What is House Property?

 - The deduction will be restricted to INR 30,000 if any of the following conditions are not satisfied.

-- The Home Loan must have been taken for the purpose of purchase or construction of a new property.
+- The Home Loan have been taken for the purpose of purchase or construction of a new property.

 Moreover, In case the loan is taken for the repairs or reconstruction of the property, then the deduction for interest will be allowed up to a maximum of INR 30,000.
 Also if the loan is taken in the pre-construction period interest paid during this period can be claimed as a deduction in five equal installments starting from the year in which the construction of the property is completed.

-Deduction for principal repayment (Section-80C):
+Deduction for principal repayment under Section 80C

 - Deduction for principal repayment of Home Loan is available up to a maximum of INR 1,50,000 subject to the overall limit Section 80C.
 Satisfy the following conditions to claim this deduction: